Goozle

 ★ "Goozle" is a long-standing Southern/Appalachian word for the throat, especially the tender spot where a person can’t stand to be grabbed or hit.
 It’s vivid and instantly conjures a mental image. ★

-Documented in the Dictionary of American Regional English as chiefly South and South Midland.
-Recorded since the late 19th century in dialect stories and rural newspapers.
-Likely a playful alteration of "guzzle" or related to "gozzle" (old dialect for throat).
+Chiefly found in the South and South Midland, this term has been recorded since the late 19th century in dialect stories and rural newspapers.
+It’s likely a playful alteration of "guzzle" or related to "gozzle" (an old dialect word for throat).

 Still heard today among older Southerners, in humorous scoldings, or as a vivid way to describe a blow to the neck.
 Outside the region it’s rare and often unknown.